Gerard-Deuner/Final-Degree-Project/README.md

   #### :page_facing_up: **GRaNIE_specific_resolution.R**
   Run GRaNIE in for a specific cluster resolution.
   #### :page_facing_up: **GRaNIE_helper_functions.R**
   Helper functions to execute GRaNIE for single-cell datasets.
 Functions to preprocess the data, run GRaNIE for a specific metadata column and in batch mode.
+  #### :page_facing_up: **GRaNIE_metadata.R**
+  Run GRaNIE pseudobulking the cells according a metadata column e.g. celltype.
 ### single-cell GRaNIE Benchmark
 #### Correlation Method Analysis - *Pearson and Spearman correlation comparison on GRaNIE at the single-cell level.*
 #### Overlap Analysis - *Overlap analysis of GRaNIE across resolutions.*